-Andy Rang was promoted to Associate Head Coach in the summer of 2017.
-He enters his sixth season as a member of the Thunder coaching staff.
+Andy Rang was promoted to Head Coach in the winter of 2018-19 after serving as interim and associate head coach during a nearly a seven-year tenure at Trine.
+He enters his seventh season as a member of the Thunder coaching staff in 2018-19.

 Rang's game-planning and scouting abilities have played a pivotal role in the turnaround of the Trine program.
 In the last three seasons, the Thunder have vaulted up the conference ranks to the top of the MIAA.